gabrielhsdev/A_star_simple/README.md

 ### Prerequisites

-Before running this program, you need to have Python and Pygame installed on your system.
+Before running this program, you must install Python and Pygame on your system.
 If you don't have Pygame installed, you can install it using pip:

 ```bash
 pip install pygame